Bringing Vintage Aircraft to Life since 2010

 As far as Hawker were concerned the obvious solution was to produce a fighter version of their Hart bomber, known as the Hawker Hart fighter.
 The prototype would be a converted Hart and this made its maiden flight on the 31st March 1931.
 This was followed during May 1931 by six pre-production Hart fighters which No. 23 Squadron flew for evaluation.
 Now named the Demon the 10th February 1933 would see the first production version fly.

 The Demon Mk I would have a two man crew and was originally powered by the 480-hp Rolls-Royce Kestrel IIS engine whilst later production examples were powered by the 585-hp Rolls-Royce Kestrel V engine.
 This gave the Demon Mk I a top speed of 182 mph, range of 404 miles with a service ceiling of 27,800 ft.
-Armament consisted of two forward firing Vickers machine-guns and one rear firing Lewis gun.
+Armament consisted of two forward firing Vickers machine-guns and one rear-firing Lewis gun.

 As well as No. 23 Squadron, No. 65 Squadron, which was reformed at RAF Hornchurch on the 1st August 1934, and No. 29 Squadron would be equipped with the type as would four Royal Auxiliary Air Force squadrons.
 The Demon would also serve with No. 74 Squadron on Malta.
 The types frontline service with the Royal Air Force came to an end by 1939, when No. 607 Squadron gave up the last of their Demons in August 1939 for Gloster Gladiators.